 “When somebody does something inappropriate, it’s okay to say ‘No, he can’t come back’,” she emphasizes.
 “Especially if there are a lot of survivors in that community.”

-The Enough is Enough website has a sensational list of resources for fighting street harassment, and they’re taking emails to alert you to their events.
+The Enough is Enough website has a sensational list of resources for fighting street harassment, and they’re holding another rally against street harassment on July 4 in Oakland.
 Stop Street Harassment has some great street harassment prevention stories that I found super-instructive.
 There’s plenty we broke-asses can do make women’s time on our cities’ streets and buses more peaceful, calm and happy.

 But please, don’t ask them to smile.